oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

    This command stops the Oppia development server and shuts down the Docker containers running the Oppia development server.

+**Note for Developers: Allocating Resources to Docker Desktop** For systems with 8GB RAM:
+- Allocate at least 6GB RAM to Docker Desktop from the settings (Resources tab) in Docker Desktop.
+- Adjust CPU and swap memory according to your system specifications from the same settings panel.

 --------------------
-That's it!
+##### That's it!
 You have successfully installed Oppia using Docker, and ready-to-go for your contributions at Oppia.
 --------------------

 ## Using Flags with Make Command